tavares111/tiendanimal/README.md

 # Front-end challenge React

 This project is a **To-Do list application** built with a modern front-end stack.
-It is developed using **React** and **Next.js** for building dynamic, server-rendered pages.
-The application is styled using **Tailwind CSS**, allowing for a highly customizable and responsive design.

-Key features include:
+## Key features include:

+- **Next.js**: React framework for server-side rendering and static site generation.
 - **Tailwind CSS** for utility-first styling and rapid UI development.
 - **React Query** for efficient data fetching and synchronization.
 - **React Hook Form** for form management, providing seamless user input handling.
 - **Zod** for schema validation, ensuring the reliability of form data.

 The app allows users to list, add, and delete tasks, making it a simple and effective tool for task management.

-## Technologies Used

-- **React**: JavaScript library for building user interfaces.
-- **Next.js**: React framework for server-side rendering and static site generation.
-- **Tailwind**: A utility-first CSS framework

 ## Requirements